-Join Cris Ippolite for an in-depth discussion in this video Understanding problems caused by many-to-many relationships, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Understanding problems caused by many-to-many relationships, part of FileMaker Pro: Relational Database Design.

 - Earlier in our discussion on identifying relationships…I mentioned that you could potentially identify…a Many to Many Relationship during your data modeling.…And that when you do,…you should resolve them by adding a Joint Table,…which we'll discuss in our next movie.…However, I'm frequently asked why Many to Many Relationships…need to be resolved at all?…After all, FileMaker lets you create them…and they appear to work, at least up to a point,…so I'm going to show you some examples…of where a many to many related structure would break down…inside of a real FileMaker database.…In the file that I've got here,…if you open it up you'll see…that we have two tables,…an Actor table and a Movie table.…